E3.series Tips, Tricks and Shortcuts

 When we use design tools we look for tool tricks to help us get the job done in less time and with less manual work.
 Reducing redundancy or removing unnecessary steps in our tasks are excellent ways to achieve that goal.
-However, when learning how to use a new design tool those useful tricks aren’t always discovered in the learning process.
+However, when learning how to use a new electrical design tool like E3.series those useful tricks aren’t always discovered in the learning process.
 Likewise, we might not always be using the shortest route for a task.
 Below are some useful E3.series tips and tricks that you might not yet have discovered.

 Align objects commands